hypnoSpira/GolfHero/doc/sprint 2/sprint2.md

 - As an experienced player, I want there to be speed pads so that when the ball touches it, the ball recieve a large boost of speed [1]
   - Create speed pad prefab
   - Assign collider script that adds speed to entering balls

+- As a player, I would like to be able to set the sensitivity of the game camera's movement so that I can customize the rate I pan the camera during gameplay.
+[0]
+  - Add UI element to trigger change to game camera's movement sensitivity

+- As a player, I would like to be able to set the sensitivity of the game camera's zoom so that I can customize the rate I zoom during gameplay.
+[0]
+  - Add UI element to trigger change to game camera's zoom sensitivity